MESH-Research/linked-open-profiles/readme.txt

 [mesh]: (https://meshresearch.commons.msu.edu).
 [awardees]: https://info.orcid.org/global-participation-fund-announces-fourth-round-of-awardees/

-![Screenshot of the plugin in use in a Gutenberg editor, featuring the Biography and Education sections excluded, the Employment section partially included, and the Works section fully included](screenshots/plugin.png)

 = Features =

 * Provides a Gutenberg block in the WordPress block editor that allows users to